 Sled dogs are highly trained dogs that are used to pull sleds or sleighs over snow or ice.
 These sleds are used for hunting, travel, and law enforcement.
 Great effort is spent selecting these dogs based on endurance, strength, and speed.
 Common breeds associated with this activity include Alaskan Malamutes, Samoyeds, and Siberian Huskies.
 Common injuries include musculoskeletal injuries.

 Guard dogs are used to guard people or places from intruders.
 These dogs are trained to bark loudly upon sensing an intruder, alerting their owners to the intruder’s presence and/or scaring away the intruder.
 They may also be trained to attack and restrain the intruder.
 Common guard dogs include Chow Chows, Boxers, Doberman Pinschers, German Shepherds, and Rottweilers.
 There is a higher probability that guard dogs will become injured during their altercations with intruders.
-Examples of injuries include toxin ingestions (illegal substances), lacerations, musculoskeletal injuries, and gunshot wounds.
+Examples of injuries include toxin ingestion (illegal substances), lacerations, musculoskeletal injuries, and gunshot wounds.

-Breeding Cats and Dogs*
+Breeding cats and dogs*

 Dogs and cats who are in breeding programs are usually purebreds and their offspring are intended to be sold.
 These pets are usually recorded in a breed registry, which keeps documentation of the dog’s or cat’s pedigree.
 Doberman Pinchers, Poodles, Beagles, Persians, Siamese, and Maine Coons are examples of purebred dogs and cats.
 Sometimes these pets are crossbred with other breeds, with the intention of creating a new breed.
 Ragdolls, Savannahs, Labradoodles, Puggles, and Cookapoos are crossbred cats and dogs.
 Breeding pets may encounter certain health conditions associated with reproduction which is why Trupanion offers a Breeding Rider.
 Note, an additional premium factor will apply for breeding pets.

 Service dogs are dogs that help those with disabilities or medical conditions with their day-to-day activities.
 There are dogs trained specifically to aid the sight-impaired, hearing-impaired, or those suffering from epilepsy or post-traumatic stress disorder, among other conditions.
-These dogs provide a valuable and highly-regarded service and go through rigorous training and evaluation to become certified.
+These dogs provide a valuable and highly-regarded service, and go through rigorous training and evaluation to become certified.